Hamilton Beach TrueAir Compact Pet Air Purifier

 Less filtration than some higher-end models

 Pets come with a lot of perks, from snuggles on the couch to a friendly greeting when you come home from work.
-They also come with fur, dander, and other potential allergens that can compromise your home’s air quality.
-Beyond shedding pets, day-to-day living can also start to wreak havoc on the air quality in your home as dirt, dust, pollen, and other allergens swirl around.
-Improving air quality can be done by cleaning more, making lifestyle changes, or even adding a houseplant here and there but if indoor air quality is a top concern, using an air purifier is one of the most effective ways to remove harmful airborne particles.
+They also come with fur and dander that needs to be cleaned.
+Beyond shedding pets, day-to-day living can also start to wreak havoc on the air quality in your home as dirt, dust, and pollen swirl around, but using an air purifier is one of the most effective ways to remove harmful airborne particles.
 Keep reading to see if the Hamilton Beach TrueAir Compact Pet Air Purifier is the right option for your home.

 Setup Process: Optional filters need to be installed